You are here

 Cristo Rey Border Immersions

-Border immersions in El Paso, TX and Juarez, Mexico, sister cities on the Rio Grande
+Border immersion and education in El Paso, TX and Juarez, Mexico, sister cities on the Rio Grande

 Provides water stations on and near border, founded by Rev. Robin Hoover, Tucson